davidclin/ansible-vcenter/README.md

 # /etc/ansible/vcenter.yml
+This simple Ansible playbook allows you to spin up a VM using a template.

-This simple Ansible playbook allows you to delete VM instances from a list.
+This playbook also allows you to delete VM instances from a list.

-VM instances must be powered off prior to invoking this playbook.
+To delete VM instances from a list, the VM instances must be powered off prior to invoking this playbook.

-If the number of VM instances you need to remove is large (eg: 100+), the quick and dirty way to remove them is to get vCenter to export a list then manually copy/paste the list to this playbook.
+If the number of VM instances you need to remove is large (eg: 100+), the quick and dirty way to remove them is to export a list from vCenter then manually copy/paste the VM list to this playbook.

 Steps to export list of VM's from vCenter
 <pre>